 The Legal Overview

 There isn’t a single state that requires comprehensive coverage, but for people who finance or lease their car, their lender or lessee will probably require it.
 Lenders and lessees are the true owners of the vehicle, so they’ll want to make sure they’re protected in the event of a problem.
-By the same reasons, you’ll rarely be able to purchase comprehensive coverage without also buying bodily injury and collision coverage.
+For the same reasons, you’ll rarely be able to purchase comprehensive coverage without also buying bodily injury and collision coverage.

 Who Needs Comprehensive Coverage?